Baby formula shortage: Biden to invoke Defense Production Act

 Abbott is the nation's largest manufacturer of formula, and as of last week, 40% of the nation's formula was out of stock.

-House lawmakers on Wednesday are expected to vote on legislation that will make it easier for low-income families to get formula.
+House lawmakers on Wednesday passed two bills that will make it easier for low-income families to get formula.

 Megan Cerullo and Kathryn Watson contributed to this report.